tperry2x-uk/OpenXTalk-Community-DPE/docs/development/docs_style_guide.md

 ### Synonyms

-Avoid using synonyms when referring to LiveCode syntax.
+Avoid using synonyms when referring to syntax.
 Always use the canonical form specified in dictionary entries.
 For example, use 'field' not 'fld', 'backgroundColor' not 'backColor' or 'secondColor'.

 ## T